-Since March, state and local governments across the country have instituted a slew of public closures to prevent the spread of the coronavirus.
-The policies have shuttered businesses and prevented public gatherings, but have also engendered a new category of gun violence.
+Beginning in March of 2020, state and local governments across the country instituted a slew of public closures and mask mandates to prevent the spread of the coronavirus.
+The policies shuttered businesses and prevented public gatherings — and also engendered a new category of gun violence.

-We’ve spotted at least nine shootings related to these restrictions since the first statewide lockdown went into effect on March 19.
-According to an analysis of news clips and Gun Violence Archive data, at least four people have died and seven have been wounded in incidents that run the gamut from disputes over coughing in public to anger at businesses refusing service to customers who aren’t wearing masks.
-Flint, Michigan, is the only place so far with two cases, both disputes involving security guards.
+We’ve spotted at least 20 shootings related to these restrictions since the first statewide lockdown went into effect on March 19, 2020.
+According to an analysis of news clips and Gun Violence Archive data, at least five people have died and 13 have been wounded in incidents that run the gamut from disputes over coughing in public to anger at businesses refusing service to customers who aren’t wearing masks.

 “There is a lot of anger, frustration, stress, despair, depression, fear, and hopelessness — all of these emotions are building up for different reasons,” Yale sociologist Vida Bajc told The Trace.
 “Given all of this, it is not surprising that we see gun violence persist despite the quarantine.”